Dallas-Fort Worth Business Litigation Attorney

 Experienced With All Types of Business Litigation and Disputes

-The types of legal issues that a business may face on the commercial side of their operations are multifaceted and can include any one or more of the following, each of which Wright Commercial Litigation has experience helping small, midsize, and large businesses resolve:
+The types of legal issues that a business may face on the commercial side of their operations can be multifaceted and include any one or more of the following, each of which Wright Commercial Litigation has experience helping small and midsize businesses resolve:

 Breach of Contract

-The majority of commercial disagreements revolve around contract rights in some respect, with one or both sides asserting the other broke a promise or failed to fulfill an obligation owed to them pursuant to a written agreement.
-Wright Commercial Litigation leverages more than a decade of experience with all types of business contracts—everything from basic supply agreements to exclusive dealing and requirements contracts on through the most sophisticated purchase, sale, and private equity transactions that can involve dozens of representations and warranties, limited liability, and intricate indemnification provisions—to provide clients with solid legal advice and representation for any type of contractual dispute they face no matter the industry.
+The majority of disagreements for any business revolve around contractual rights, with one or both sides asserting the other broke a promise or failed to fulfill an obligation that was owed to them pursuant to a written or oral agreement.
+Wright Commercial Litigation leverages more than a decade of experience with all types of business contracts—everything from basic purchase or supply agreements to exclusive dealing and requirements contracts on through the most sophisticated private equity transactions that can involve dozens of representations and warranties, limitations of liability, and intricate indemnification provisions—to provide clients with sound legal advice and representation for any type of contractual dispute they may face no matter the industry.

 Business Torts & Business Litigation

-Allegations of fraud, misrepresentation, failure to disclose, inducement to purchase, breach of fiduciary duty, tortious interference with existing or prospective relations, unfair competition, and violations of other common law duties in a business context are routine in commercial or business litigation.
-In general, this broad category of extra-contractual claims is referred to in Texas as “business torts.”
-Wright Commercial Litigation is well acquainted with all nefarious forms of misconduct that can occur in business and has represented business litigation cases in McKinney, Collin, Dallas, Denton, and Tarrant County for over a decade.
-He knows how to obtain a recovery even in the absence of or despite a contract, in ways that can complement and sometimes substantially increase the recovery with punitive damages.
+Allegations of fraud, misrepresentation, failure to disclose, inducement to purchase, breach of fiduciary duty, tortious interference with existing or prospective relations, unfair competition, and violations of other common law duties in a business context are also routine in commercial litigation.
+In general, this category of extra-contractual claims is broadly referred to in Texas as “business torts.”
+Wright Commercial Litigation is well acquainted with all nefarious forms of tortious conduct that can occur in business and has represented small and midsize businesses in McKinney, Collin, Dallas, Denton, and Tarrant County for over a decade.
+He knows how to obtain a recovery even in the absence of or despite a contract, in ways that can complement and sometimes substantially increase the recovery by punitive damages.

 Collection, Payment, and Refund Disputes

-Wright Commercial Litigation regularly assists select corporate clients in the Dallas-Fort Worth area with all kinds of business litigation and can help you or your small business as well, often on a contingency or hybrid basis (dependent on the factual circumstances and assets/solvency of the other party).
+Wright Commercial Litigation also assists select corporate clients in the Dallas-Fort Worth area with all kinds of business litigation and can help you or your small business, often on a partial contingency or hybrid basis (dependent on the factual circumstances and assets/solvency of the other party).

 Deceptive Trade Practices Act